-This group will not be nearly as convinced by ROI-based messaging as those looking for career or earning enhancement.
+This group will not be near as convinced by ROI-based messaging as those looking for a career or earning enhancement.
 Instead, students tend to respond well to messages of transformation, community, and mentorship.

 The COVID-19 pandemic is in the process of reshaping the economy as we know it.
 Thirty million Americans filed for unemployment in the past six weeks, while a recent congressional forecast predicted nearly 10% unemployment by the end of next year.